 Ukiyo-e (pronounced yoo-kee-oh-eh) means ‘Pictures of a Floating World’.
 The term refers to the fleeting, transient nature of all things.
 In a Buddhist context, ‘Floating World’ alludes to the state of being in which we are ‘living in the moment’.

-Unlike anything seen in the West before, ukiyo-e particularly influenced 19th century Impressionist artists, such as Vincent van Gogh, Toulouse-Lautrec, and Mary Cassatt.
+With flat areas of color and stylized, exotic subjects – unlike anything seen in the West before – ukiyo-e particularly influenced 19th century Impressionist artists, such as Vincent van Gogh, Toulouse-Lautrec, and Mary Cassatt.
 Even now, in the 21st century, ukiyo-e continues to inspire writers, poets, and other creatives alike.
 Including me!

 I had an epiphany the first time I saw Hashiguchi Goyo’s print Ducks at Los Angeles County Museum of Art in 1996.
 I thought it was one of the most beautiful objects I had ever seen.
 Woodblock prints don’t look like paintings, or photographs, or drawings.
 This process has its own aesthetic.
 The ‘look’ comes from the design and execution of the image.
 Also from the materials that are used – wood, translucent water-based pigments, and handmade paper.

 Woodblock printmaking is a relief process, one of the oldest forms of transferring a design from a surface to paper – whether the surface be wood, linoleum, metal plates, or rubber, etc. The relief principle, where the design is created by carving away the non-image area, is consistent between Japanese and Western woodblock printmaking processes.